 - …And help link software concepts to customer experiences: Modern traceability capabilities combined with application analytics will allow businesses to know how important software features affect customers’ experiences.

 “We believe this report validates what we’ve been working toward at Jama for many years: helping our customers build high-quality products at a faster pace,” said Robin Calhoun, product manager at Jama Software.
 “It’s important that product design and application development teams are able to visually represent the design process to ensure everyone is aligned, quality is maintained, compliance regulations are met, and the ripple effect of each change is understood.
 That’s exactly what a modern traceability tool like Jama is built for.”

 “At UltraLinq Healthcare Solutions, our software is considered a medical device by many regulatory bodies throughout the globe.
 Having the ability to automatically trace requirements through the system development life cycle is not a nice to have but paramount to our continued success and keeping our regulatory status,” said Wendy Kennedy, CTO at UltraLinq Healthcare Solutions, Inc. “Jama is the tool we chose because it allows us to do just that with ease and reliability.
 The automatic notification of changes in requirements has improved our efficiency and increased internal collaboration.”

-A complimentary copy of the report, published on Oct.
-13, 2016, and written by analysts Amanda LeClair, Christopher Mines, Diego Lo Giudice, Margo Visitacion and Amy Homan, can be viewed here.
+The report, published on Oct.
+13, 2016, is written by analysts Amanda LeClair, Christopher Mines, Diego Lo Giudice, Margo Visitacion and Amy Homan.